beaker-project/beaker/documentation/admin-guide/interface.rst

 run ``beaker-refresh-ldap`` directly to force an immediate update from the LDAP server.

-You can also grant additional permissions to groups.
+You can also grant special system-wide permissions to groups.
 These permissions would typically only be granted to special groups for service accounts or privileged users.
 The following permissions are defined:

     tag_distro
         Permitted to tag and untag distros.